-- 5 Government provided loans totalling \$146,019,000 to the Housing Society for the completed housing schemes and interest is payable on the outstanding balance at either 3.5% or 5% per annum.
-These loans are repayable over 40 years from the respective date of completion of each scheme.
-From July 1974 to January 1988, the Finance Committee approved two separate loans at 5% per annum and another two interest-free loans totalling \$390,800,000 to the Housing Society for the development of different public housing projects.
+- 5 From July 1974 to January 1988, the Finance Committee approved two separate loans at 5% per annum and another two interest-free loans totalling \$390,800,000 to the Housing Society for the development of different public housing projects.
 These loans are repayable over periods ranging from seven to 40 years.
-The total amount of approved loans to the Housing Society for these housing schemes is \$536,819,000 against which \$536,818,000 has been drawn and no further drawdown is expected.
-The estimated repayments in 2007-08 and 2008-09 are \$4,691,000 and \$3,520,000 respectively. - 6 On 21 February 1997, the Finance Committee approved a commitment of \$1,380,000,000 to provide the Housing Society with interest-free funding to make loans under the extended Sandwich Class Housing Loan Scheme (SCHLS) whereby low interest loans were granted to eligible applicants to assist them in buying their own homes.
+The estimated repayments in both 2008-09 and 2009-10 are \$3,520,000. - 6 On 21 February 1997, the Finance Committee approved a commitment of \$1,380,000,000 to provide the Housing Society with interest-free funding to make loans under the extended Sandwich Class Housing Loan Scheme (SCHLS) whereby low interest loans were granted to eligible applicants to assist them in buying their own homes.
 The Housing Society had drawn the full amount by 31 March 1998. - 7 On 9 January 1998, the Finance Committee approved a commitment of \$18,000,000,000 to provide the Housing Society with interest-free funding to make loans under the Home Starter Loan Scheme (HSLS) whereby low-interest loans were granted to eligible home buyers to purchase their own homes.
 Applications for the HSLS were closed on 31 March 2002 and the Housing Society had drawn \$14,953,000,000 by that date. - 8 On 2 December 2003, the Government signed an agreement with the Hong Kong Mortgage Corporation Limited (HKMCL) for the sale of loans under the SCHLS and HSLS which are secured by second legal charges.
 As a result of the sale, the loan repayments received by the Housing Society less any reasonable expenses necessarily incurred in implementing the loan schemes are remitted to the HKMCL.
 The loan repayments received by the Housing Society from the unsold loans less any reasonable expenses continue to be remitted to the Government.
-The estimated remittances to the Government under the HSLS in 2007-08 and 2008-09 are \$29,291,000 and \$16,758,000 respectively.
+The estimated remittances to the Government under the HSLS in 2008-09 and 2009-10 are \$27,210,000 and \$12,167,000 respectively.